n-eq/n-eq.github.io/_posts/2025-07-12-pre-main-zephyr-2.md

 };
 ```

-In this definition lies most answers to our previous questions.
+In this definition lie most answers to our previous questions.
 In particular, this is a very
-insightful illustration on the power of using `__attribute__` keyword.
+insightful illustration of the power of `__attribute__` keyword.
 Let's see what purpose each
 of them serves:

 - `__attribute__((no_sanitize("address")))` disables Address Sanitizer (ASan) to avoid false
   positives or runtime overhead for this very "low-level" variable.
-It is only relevant if
+It is only relevant when
   `-fsanitize=address` is used in compiler flags.
 - `__attribute__((__used__))` tells the compiler not to discard the variable even if it looks
   unused.
-This is even more important if we know the variable is declared as `static` (which is the
+This is even more important if we know that when the variable is declared as `static` (which is the
   case here), the compiler may optimize it away.
 - `__attribute__((__section__(".z_init_POST_KERNEL_P_5_SUB_0_")))` is the key attribute to help
   understand this definition. \
   It instructs the compiler to place this variable in a custom linker section named
   `.z_init_POST_KERNEL_P_5_SUB_0_`, allowing the linker script, as we'll see, to aggregate init
   entries per level and priority into a contiguous block.
 Without this, Zephyr wouldn’t find it
-  easily.
+  easily at runtime.

 The last point is exactly how everything fits together.
 If we inspect the linker script
 (reminder: it's `build/zephyr/linker.cmd`), we'll see this: